Re-enactment marks 200th anniversary of the Barracks

 Today, 200 years after the first convicts moved in, the barracks is now a museum offering visitors an extraordinary living record of early Australia.
 The collection is considered one of the best preserved examples of materials representing 19th century institutional life anywhere in the world.

-Hyde Park Barracks Museum is currently undergoing a major renewal that will see the site transformed with a rich, new visitor experience like no other in Australia.
+In 2020, the Hyde Park Barracks has been transformed with a rich, new visitor experience like no other in Australia.
 This bold new project employs the best in contemporary museum design, offering visitors an authentic, emotionally moving and memorable experience.